rerun-io/rerun/docs/content/howto/limit-ram.md

 ### `--memory-limit`

 The Rerun Viewer can not yet view more data than fits in RAM.
 The more data you log, the more RAM the Rerun Viewer will use.
-The RAM use will build up until you run out of memory.
-This can be fixed by starting the viewer from the command-line with the `--memory-limit` argument.

-For instance, if you run `rerun --memory-limit 16GB` then the viewer will start throwing away the oldest logged so as not to go over that 16 GB limit.

-NOTE: This currently only work when you are using [`rr.connect`](https://ref.rerun.io/docs/python/latest/common/initialization/#rerun.connect) to connect to a separate `rerun` process.
-There is currently no way of specifying a memory limit when using `rr.spawn`.
+When it reaches a certain limit, the oldest data will be dropped.
+The default limit it to use up to 75% of the total system RAM.

+You can set the limit by with the `--memory-limit` command-lint argument, or the `memory_limit` argument of [`rr.spawn`](https://ref.rerun.io/docs/python/latest/common/initialization/#rerun.spawn).

 ### `--drop-at-latency`